What is Dependency Injection?

 These are valid points.

-As an example, let's look at a class that sends newsletters and logs how it went:
+As an example, let's show a class that distributes newsletters and logs the outcome:

 class NewsletterDistributor